English Courses

 Credit Hours: 3

-Practice in technical and professional writing and communication for sophomores, juniors, and seniors.
+Practice in technical and professional writing and communication for 2nd-Year, 3rd-Year, and 4th-Year students.
 Intended for students who are preparing for careers in applied technology, science, agriculture, business, and other fields where the composition of technical documents is a major part of the profession.
 Prerequisite: ENGL 101 and ENGL 102; or ENGL 120H; or equivalent.
 Credit Hours: 3.

 Credit Hours: 3